LambdaGeo/rwh-ptbr/cap06.md

 Converting between numeric types is another common need.
 [Table 6.2, “Selected Numeric Functions and Constants”](using-typeclasses.html#numerictypes.funcs "Table 6.2.
 Selected Numeric Functions and Constants") listed many functions that can be used for conversion.
 However, it is not always obvious how to apply them to convert between two arbitrary types.
 To help you out, [Table 6.4, “Conversion Between Numeric Types”](using-typeclasses.html#numerictypes.conversion "Table 6.4.
 Conversion Between Numeric Types") provides information on converting between different types.
-[5 comments](comments: show / hide)

 **Table 6.4.
 Conversion Between Numeric Types**